k-kitai/notebook_causalconvolutions/README.md

 Experimental implementations of neural networks using causal-convolutions.
-All the neural network is built upon Gluon API of Apache MxNet.
+All the neural network is built upon Gluon API of [Apache MXNet](https://mxnet.incubator.apache.org).

 # Implementations